 Dear Prospective Student,

 We look forward to meeting you and hope that you will make NDSU your future home.
-Please feel free to contact any of the faculty listed below for additional information regarding the health education major.
+Please feel free to contact any of the faculty listed below for additional information regarding the physical education major.

-Professor, Health and Physical Education Program Coordinator
+Professor, Physical Education Pedagogy

 If you are seeking information regarding any of the HNES undergraduate programs that you cannot find on our website or have specific questions about our undergraduate programs, please contact Robert Dirk, Academic Advisor for HNES, by phone (701) 231-9848 or via e-mail at firstname.lastname@example.org .